What are plant growth regulators?

-Plant growth regulators (PGRs) are crop protection products used in a wide variety of crops worldwide to modify plant growth by interfering with plant hormones.
+Plant growth regulators (PGRs) are crop protection products used in a wide variety of crops worldwide.
+They modify plant growth by interfering with plant hormones.

 Auxins

-Auxin hormones are commonly found in the growing regions of the plant such as the tip of the leaves, the tip of the shoot, or the buds.
-When auxins accumulate in the plant cell, the cells of the plant growing regions elongate, i.e., grow taller.
+Auxins are commonly found in the growing regions of the plant such as the tip of the leaves, the tip of the shoot or the buds.
+When auxins accumulate in the plant cell, its growing regions elongate, i.e., grow taller.

 Gibberellins